En Rasavin Manasile: Production

 Kasthuri Raja, who earlier assisted K. S. Gopalakrishnan and Visu, made his directorial debut with this film.
 He said, "I went to narrate a story to Rajkiran, who was then looking for a script for Ramarajan, as he had got the dates of the popular actor.
 But script did not suit and I had to do a different script and Rajkiran acted in it".
 The film was based on a real event that happened in Kasthuri Raja's native village Malingapuram, he decided to make a film on it.
 Rajkiran's role was originally offered to Vijayakanth and Sathyaraj, both of whom declined.
 Meena's role was originally offered to Rekha, who declined due to date issues with Oliyampukal (1990).
 Vadivelu made his official acting debut with this film.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Poda Poda Punnakku" was recreated by his son Yuvan Shankar Raja for Coffee with Kadhal (2022).
+Piraisoodan was conferred the best lyricist award by the Tamilnadu State Government for the Solapasunkiliye song.